Were you injured in an accident that wasn't your fault?

 Courts understand that a serious injury can have a life-altering impact on an injured person.
 Quittance's team work for compensation for serious injury and illness.
 This includes compensation for the cost of ongoing treatment and care.
 Quittance's network of law firms have for many years helped people affected by serious accidents and injuries.

-Under a CFA, Carfin injury claimants will also not have to pay any fees upfront.
+Carfin injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Carfin, Lanarkshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Carfin, Lanarkshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?